mrmrs/awesome-system-fonts/README.md

 # Sites with System Fonts

-A collection of sites that use system fonts on their website.
+A collection of sites that only use system fonts on their website.
 Feel free to fork this and add a site.

 * https://zeit.co/